masoncfrancis/opencanarydiscord-python/README.md

 # OpenCanary Discord Formatter

 A server that accepts a message from OpenCanary, formats the data into a table, and sends it to a Discord webhook.

+## Configuration

-## OpenCanary Config
+### OpenCanary Config

 Your OpenCanary Config file must contain this JSON key-value pair under the `"handlers"` key: